Dark-Knight-Rises/Logseq/pages/Operating System.md

 		- <ins>Progress</ins>If no process is executing in the critical section.
 Then the decision of a process to enter a critical section cannot be made by any other process that is executing in its remember section.
 		- <ins>Bounded Waiting</ins>There exists a bound on the number of times other processes can enter into the critical section after a process has made a request to access the critical section and before the request is granted.
 - ## MCQs
 	- RAID stands for {{cloze Redundant Array of Independent Disks.
 It is used to store the same data redundantly to improve the overall performance.
-There are 7 RAID levels. }} #card
+There are 7 RAID levels. }}
-	-
+	- {{cloze }}